starknet-edu/starknet-cairo-101/README.md

 ![Graph](assets/banner.png)

-This is a tutorial for developers who want to learn how to read Cairo code and Starknet smart contracts. **Get started with Cairo and Starknet with this simple tutorial.
-Complete the puzzles/exercises, get tokens and learn about Starknet smart contracts!**
+This tutorial is for developers who want to learn how to read Cairo code and Starknet smart contracts. **Get started with Cairo and Starknet with this simple tutorial.
+Complete the puzzles/exercises, get tokens, and learn about Starknet smart contracts!**

 ## Introduction​

-Starknet is a general-purpose validity rollup on the Ethereum mainnet.
-It is a layer 2 scaling solution that allows developers to build applications on top of Ethereum without compromising on security, decentralization, and censorship resistance.
+Starknet is a general-purpose Validity Rollup on the Ethereum mainnet.
+It is a layer 2 scaling solution allowing developers to build applications on top of Ethereum without compromising security, decentralization, and censorship resistance.

 This workshop is a set of smart contracts deployed on Starknet Alpha on testnet.
-Each smart contract is an exercise/puzzle - which outlines a feature of the Cairo Smart contract language.
+Each smart contract is an exercise/puzzle - outlining a Cairo Smart contract language feature.

 Completing the exercise will credit you with points in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
-The token is worh nothing, but it's a fun way to get you to complete the exercises.
+The token is worth nothing, but it’s a fun way to get you to complete the exercises.
 ​
-This workshop focuses on **reading** Cairo code and Starknet smart contracts to understand its syntax.
+This workshop focuses on **reading** Cairo code and Starknet smart contracts to understand syntax.
 You **do not need to code or install anything** on your machine to follow and complete it.​

 ## What you will learn

 - How to read Cairo code
 - How to read Starknet smart contracts
-- How to interact with Starknet smart contracts using Argent X or Braavos, and Starkscan.
+- How to interact with Starknet smart contracts using Argent X, Braavos, and a Block Explorer.

 ### Disclaimer

-​Don't expect any benefit from using this other than learning some cool stuff about Starknet, the first general-purpose validity rollup on the Ethereum mainnnet.
+​Don’t expect any benefit from using this other than learning some cool stuff about Starknet, the first general-purpose Validity Rollup on the Ethereum mainnnet.

 ​Starknet is still in Alpha.
 This means that development is ongoing, and the paint is not dry everywhere.
 Things will get better, and in the meanwhile, we make things work with a bit of duct tape here and there!​